aesmonty/greekSalad/client/README.md

-# Shark of The Pool Web Application
+# Web Application

-This is a web application for Shark of The Pool Decentralized application.
+This is a web application for Decentralized application.

 It's made using React and Redux.
 User is required to have MetaMask extension.